-reasoning with actions during execution, where the model autonomously generates thinking processes based on the observation to refine subsequent actions.
-(3) Reflexion (Shinn et al., 2023) synthesizes more precise plans between attempts to optimize the trajectory of subsequent trials.
-(4) ReAct + Reflexion combines both methods for more comprehensive thinking and planning.
+model autonomously generates thinking processes based on the observation to refine subsequent actions.
+(4) Reflexion (Shinn et al., 2023) synthesizes more precise plans between attempts to optimize the trajectory of subsequent trials.
+(5) ReAct + Reflexion combines both methods for more comprehensive thinking and planning.
 Furthermore, we integrate GA-Rollback with these methods to investigate its extensibility.

-Implementation Details.
-We conduct our experiments on LLaMA-3.1-8B-Instruct (Dubey et al., 2024), GLM4-9B-Chat (GLM et al., 2024), and Qwen2.5 series (Yang et al., 2024) to provide comprehensive results.
-In the main experiments, we use the same model as generator and assistant.
+331 Implementation Details.
+We conduct our experiments on LLaMA-3.1-8B-Instruct (Dubey 332 et al., 2024), GLM4-9B-Chat (GLM et al., 2024), 333 and Qwen2.5 series (Yang et al., 2024) to provide 334 comprehensive results.
+All experiments are carried 335 out on NVIDIA HGX H20 96G GPUs.
+In the main experiments, we use the same model as generator 337 and assistant.
 We set the "max\new\tokens" for the generator to 100 and for the assistant to 500, with both having a "temperature" of 0.1.
-We also leverage dynamic model compilation to accelerate inference.
-The number of "wait-k" steps is set to 6, and the quality threshold $\theta$ for feedback evaluation is set to 0.93.
-The number of trials for Reflexion is set at 2.
+We also 341 leverage dynamic model compilation to accelerate inference.
+The number of Wait-Info steps is set to 6, 342 and the quality threshold $\theta$ for feedback evaluation is set to 0.93.
+The number of trials for Reflexion is set to 2.
+To prevent unlimited rollback operations 345 from causing an infinite loop, we set the maximum number of rollback attempts per task at 6.